 Space missions have long had uniform patches for crew, a tradition carried over from the military background many early astronauts and cosmonauts had.
 Even projects with un-crewed spacecraft, like Hubble and JWST, are described by NASA as missions, and come with patches.

 So, of course, MagAO-X needs patches.
-We launch (to Chile) on a regular basis, and take a crew to operate the instrument, after all.
+We launch (to Chile) with a crew to operate the instrument, after all.

 2019B